 Princeton University, part of the Ivy League and located in Princeton, New Jersey, was originally founded as the College of New Jersey in 1746, making it the fourth-oldest institution of higher education in the United States.
 Known for being exceptionally competitive, Princeton’s historical acceptance rate has hovered around 5-6% in recent years, but the school has since stopped releasing its annual admissions rates.
 Princeton stated that the decision was due to the fact that “this information raises the anxiety level of prospective students and their families and, unfortunately, may discourage some prospective students from applying”.
 Moreover, the school introduced and has extended its test optional policy for first-year and transfer applicants for the next three admission cycles applying in the falls of 2023, 2024, and 2025.
 As such, applicants may submit an ACT or SAT score only if they wish to do so.

 The Ivy Dean has helped dozens of students gain acceptance to Princeton University over the past ten years.
-As a professional company with two expert college admissions specialists – President Drusilla Blackman, who formerly served as Dean of Undergraduate Admissions at Columbia University and Dean of Graduate Admissions at Harvard University, Vice-President Christian Rabin, and Hope Weinstein – we have an in-depth understanding of how campus admissions officers decide which students to admit, waitlist and reject.
+As a professional company with two expert college admissions specialists – led by President Drusilla Blackman, who formerly served as Dean of Undergraduate Admissions at Columbia University and Dean of Graduate Admissions at Harvard University – we have an in-depth understanding of how campus admissions officers decide which students to admit, waitlist and reject.
 Our experienced and dedicated counselors guide students and their families through every step of Princeton’s admissions process, providing special assistance with application essays given their increased importance in the absence of standardized testing requirements.
 Please call us at (845) 826-5310 or contact us online to learn more about how we can help you fulfill your dream of studying at Princeton.

 Photo credit: Tim Alex/Unsplash